 - 7 breakfasts

-- Luggage transfers on all walking days (1 piece per person)
+- Luggage transfers on all walking days (1 piece per person up to 20 kg with sizes 60x50x40 cm; each additional item should be paid)

 - Mobile App with the route description to follow on the smartphone, the maps, the practical organization day-by-day, the Pilgrim’s passport and the QR code (no paper documents will be provided)